 Assume the freestream wind speeds given in this document are at hub height.
 If you need a wind shear, use a power law relationship with a shear exponent of 0.15.

 The wind farm boundary is circular, as depicted in Fig. 3.
 The origin is at the center of the farm, coincident with the depicted reference turbine, and the specified boundary radius is measured from the origin.
-The radius magnitude was determined by evenly distributing the specified number of turbines in a circle, with no less than 5 diameter spacing between adjacent turbines, and rounding up to the nearest 100 m.
+The radius magnitude was determined by evenly distributing the specified number of turbines in a circle, with no less than 5-diameter spacing between adjacent turbines, and rounding up to the nearest 100 m.

 All wind farms will be populated with NREL 3.35 MW onshore reference turbine [4], whose main attributes are summarized in Appendix A